YAcademy-Residents/Proxies-website/index.md

 # yAcademy Proxies Research

+In Web3, the **Proxy** or **Proxy Delegate** is a [delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern) commonly used to introduce upgradability in smart contracts.
+While they can be extremely *powerful*, they are also *commonly misunderstood* — leading to incorrect implementations and security issues.

-Proxies are a powerful but often misunderstood component in smart contracts.
-This research effort compiled proxy knowledge with the goal of assisting with improving the correctness of proxy implementations and improving security audits involving proxies.
-By sharing knowledge to increase the probability of a secure upgrade process, we can improve the security of the entire ecosystem.
+This research effort compiles proxy knowledge with the goal of building a systematic correctness for proxy implementations, and supplementing security audits containing proxies.
+By sharing knowledge, we hope to improve the security of smart contracts, and the greater ecosystem.

-This website is a work in progress and proxy information evolves over time.
-Please submit any corrections to [this site's github repo](https://github.com/engn33r/Proxies-website/tree/main/pages).
+**This website is a work in progress as proxies evolve over time.
+Please submit any corrections to [this site's github repo](https://github.com/engn34r/Proxies-website/tree/main/pages).*

-This research effort was led by [engn33r](https://github.com/engn33r) and [devtooligan](https://github.com/devtooligan) of yAcademy.
+***Research effort led by [engn33r](https://github.com/engn33r) and [devtooligan](https://github.com/devtooligan) of [yAcademy](yacademy.dev).*